Kafka

 Set the following options in the “Define schema” section:

-• Data format: JSON
+- Data format:

-• Schema type: Confluent Schema Registry
+Confluent Schema Registry

 Currently, json-schema is the only supported format.
 Also supported is the Confluent Schema Registry, which can be used to store and manage schemas.
 Since the topic we generated has an associated schema in the schema registry, we’ll use that.

-When Kafka uses the schema registry, it uses a special encoding that’s not quite standard JSON.
-This means that it’s necessary to specify that the schema registry is being used.
+the schema registry is being used.
 In the UI, this can be done by fetching the schema from the schema registry.
-In SQL this requires setting 'json.confluent_schema_registry' = 'true' in the with clause.

 Click “Continue” to finish configuring the source table.
-On the final screen, we can give the connection a name orders, then test that it’s valid.
+On the final screen, we

-WHen you click “Test Connection,” Arroyo will attempt to connect to Kafka with the configured bootstrap servers, validates that the topic exists, and tries reading a message from the topic.
+When you click “Test Connection,” Arroyo will attempt to connect to Kafka with the configured bootstrap servers, validates that the topic exists, and tries reading a message from the topic.

 If everything is good, click “Create” to create the connection.